 Craig Chapman is an accomplished development engineer and architect with 30 years’ experience developing advanced software systems and managing teams of software and hardware engineers.
 He co-founded INRIX, a venture-capital backed traffic and navigation company located in Kirkland, and he was an executive at Microsoft.
 Prior to Microsoft, Craig worked at Span Instruments, AST Computers, Orange Coast Community College, Basic Four Information Systems and Burroughs Corporation.
 Craig left full-time status in 2011 and now – along with his wife, April – devotes his time to his family and Christ-centered ministry work, including National Christian Foundation, World Vision, Union Gospel Mission, Family Life, Stronger Families, and others.
 Craig and April are members of Overlake Christian Church and parents of twins (boy and girl) who prove conclusively that God creates every one of us as a very unique individual.

-Steve is an engagement team member with Generous Giving, interacting with givers and facilitating events.
-He has over 15 years of experience in the marketplace in sales and marketing, serving most recently as President of the Masters Plan Foundation.
+Steve is the Executive Director at The Bible Project overseeing internal and external operations for The Bible Project.
+He has decades of experience in the marketplace in sales and marketing, serving as SVP Engagement Team at Generous Giving and President of the Masters Plan Foundation.
 Steve is passionate about the biblical message of generosity and helping others make the connection between God’s grace and our giving.
 Steve and his wife Nancy live in Portland, Oregon and have two grown daughters.

 April worked in the tech industry for 20 years including a tenure at Microsoft, managing teams responsible for early MSN Internet properties and orchestrating key partnerships.
 Prior to Microsoft, she developed groundbreaking software products in areas such as remotely piloted aircraft and manufacturing control systems and taught nationally on software technologies.
 April left Microsoft to start a consulting firm to advise non-profits on Internet strategy.
 She is now working with Christian-led organizations locally, nationally and internationally to help maximize their economic, social and spiritual impact.
 She will gladly engage on the topics of innovation, the power of generosity, or the importance of influence, identity or happy marriages!
 April is Co-Chair of the World Vision Innovation Fund and serves on several boards including Praxis, Impact Foundation, Generous Giving, Solomon’s Fund and the National Christian Foundation-Northwest.
 She and her husband, Craig, have boy/girl twins and love the challenge of balancing home life with the call to serve.
 April holds an Oxford Diploma in Strategy & Innovation and a BS in Computer Science from UC, Irvine.